Reading and Writing Device Files¶

 d.upload_fd(BytesIO(b"fileContent"), "/data/usr/file.txt")

-Uploading File from Descriptor
+Uploading a File from a File Descriptor¶

 fd = open("myfile.txt", "rb")